freestackinitiative/teachingdb/README.md

 ### `teachdb.teachdb.connect_teachdb(connection, database="core")`

 This method is used to load your desired database into your environment using a `duckdb` connection.
 It takes a `duckdb` connection and an optional `database` specification and loads in the requested data.
 The database that you specify here must exist in the `teachdb` schema.
 Use the `get_schema` method to see all the available databases through `teachdb`.
+The `core` database is the default database from `teachdb`.

 ```python
 import duckdb